SuiradDesu/SuiradDesu/README.md

 - 🌱I am currently studying C# and C++

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything technologies

 - ⚡ Fun fact: I like to study interface design.